 - This Standard deals with current taxes and deferred taxes.
-Some general principles relating to the treatment of deferred taxes in this Standard are set out below. - The future tax consequences of transactions and other events recognised in an entity's balance sheetstatement of financial position give rise to deferred tax liabilities and assets, and are calculated in accordance with the following formulae:
+Some general principles relating to the treatment of deferred taxes in this Standard are set out below. - The future tax consequences of transactions and other events recognised in an entity's statement of financial position give rise to deferred tax liabilities and assets, and are calculated in accordance with the following formulae:

-Carrying amounts of assets or liabilities - Tax bases of assets or liabilities = Taxable or deductible temporary differences Taxable or deductible temporary differences х Tax rates = Deferred tax liabilities or assets
+Carrying amounts of - Tax bases of assets = Taxable or deductible assets or liabilities or liabilities = Taxable or deductible temporary differences temporary differences = Deferred tax liabilities of assets